 General Hieu noticed the combat resolve of 1/8th Battalion suffered enormously following the sudden death of its charismatic leader.
 Then, when it sustained a heavy toll under the leadership of LTC Kienís replacement in a battle that took place in November 1969, General Hieu sensed the urgency of finding a new Battalion Commander that would restore the reputation of this battalion.

-A look at the group of current battalion executive officers in the division, General Hieuís eyes were caught by the sight of an officer with a rather short height (even perching on a stool, others would still surpass him by a head!), an alert couple of eyes and a wide forehead named Tran Van Thuong.
+A look at the group of current battalion executive officers in the division, General Hieuís eyes were caught by the sight of an officer with a rather short height, an alert couple of eyes and a wide forehead named Tran Van Thuong.
 In reviewing the individual military records submitted by the Personnel Bureau, General Hieu noted the following salient facts:

 The reading of the records lead General Hieu to the conclusion that he was in the presence of a hidden jewel buried deep into the sand which ought to be put into good use and he decided to entrust Captain Thuong with the leadership of the 1/8th Battalion in December 1969.
 He felt justified in his personnel selection when he read the following evaluation dated February 02, 1970 submitted by Colonel John Hayes, Senior Advisor regarding Battalion Commander Tran Van Thuong and 1/8th Battalion:

 With the outstanding leadership of Battalion Commander Tran Van Thuong and of Regiment Commander Bui Thach Dzan, who replaced Colonel Le Nguyen Vy in March 1970, General Hieu employed the 1/8th Battalion and the 8th Regiment respectively as the head-lance and the javelin of the 5th Division, as shown typically in the Snoul Battle.

 Nguyen Van Tin